-Join Peggy Fisher for an in-depth discussion in this video Anatomy of a Java program, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Anatomy of a Java program, part of Learning Java.

 - Each programming language has some of the same basic parts in the Main Method.
 Comments, which can be both single line comments, and multi-line comments.
 Variables, which include both the name of the variable, and the data that the varible will hold.
 Equations, or statements, input and output that's written to the console, decision statements, loops, methods, some languages refer to these as functions.
 File input and output, and more.
 I think the easiest way to learn about the syntax of Java is to walk through a program.